thomastraum/ghost/structure.md

 feels like a limited space, from static particles to fast

+*Sunday*

+shaders

+*Monday*

+*Tuesday*

+kinect integration

 **priorities**

 Set it up in the space

 *Collision*

 collisions need to go from nice to extreme
+* simple sound collisions
+* stick to body

 *Kinect*
 Add kinect tracking